TorZidan/PompousPlayer/DOCUMENTATION.md

 - CSS styles for the presentation animations: These could be stored directly in the html file in a &lt;style&gt; tag, or imported from a CSS file (NOTE: the origin of that file MUST be the same as the html file).
 - A &lt;script&gt; tag that imports the pompous player JS code.
 - A bunch of JS code to instantiate the presentation JS objects.
 If you just copy/paste from the demos, we've got you covered!
-- Html code for the presentation visual elements (images, texts and videos).
+- Html code for the presentation visual elements (images, texts, videos, 3D panoramas).
 We've'got well defined best practices on this one, read on.
 - Html code for the "stage &lt;div&gt; and for the "skin".
 Ctrl +c/+v are your best friends.

 See these things in this [demo](demos/ZoomInOut.html).